 About Dr. Huff

-Dr. Huff is a Professor in the Department of Genetics and is also the Director of MD Anderson's Sequence and Microarray Facility.
+Dr. Huff is a Professor in the Department of Genetics and the Director of MD Anderson's Advanced Technology Genomics Core.
 Her research program revolves around understanding the genetic etiology of human diseases, in particular cancer, by direct analysis of human patients (and their tumors) and by generating and using mouse models that carry alterations known to occur in humans in order to identify the aberrant mechanisms and biological processes that result in disease.
 Historically the lab's focus has been on the genetics of a childhood kidney cancer, Wilms tumor (WT), identifying both germline and somatic alterations important in tumor etiology and understanding how these alterations impair normal kidney development, resulting in tumorigenesis.
 Other areas of research have included understanding the role of WT1 in renal failure and aberrant testicular development and the role of CTNNB1 in liver development and both pediatric and adult liver cancers.

 Professor, Department of Genetics, Division of Basic Science Research, The University of Texas MD Anderson Cancer Center, Houston, TX